 To contest a citation, you must appear in court at the time and appearance date listed on your citation.
 If you are found guilty in court, a minimum of $145 in court costs will be added to your fine.
 If you do not desire to contest the citation, you must pay the fine.
 Failure to pay the appropriate fine will result in a mandatory court appearance or the matter will be sent to collections.
 If you receive an O-ticket, do not pay the courthouse, unless you appear in court and are found guilty.

 Eyes, Ears, and Cell Phones Program

 As you head out to enjoy a day in the forest preserves, be sure to have the phone number for the Will County Sheriff’s Dispatch programmed into your cell phone.
 If there is an incident, you will immediately be able to make a call when time matters.
 Using your “Eyes, Ears, and Cell Phones” can make all the difference.
 In emergencies, always call 9-1-1.
-But for non-emergencies, call the Sheriff’s dispatch at 815.727.6191 and ask to have a Forest Preserve police officer sent to your location in any Forest Preserve in Will County.
+But for non-emergencies, call the Laraway Communications Center dispatch at 815.727.6191 and ask to have a Forest Preserve police officer sent to your location in any Forest Preserve in Will County.
 Add this number to your cell phone contacts!

 10 Rules for Preserve Safety